 Bill issued a document at the beginning of October 1995 which invited 13 women to join the “core group” subject to their being available for full time training from early December:

-Kareen Marwick, who was a doctor and was the oldest in the group at 35, having first rowed for GB in 1983, appears to have turned down the invitation.
+Kareen Marwick, who was a doctor and also the oldest in the group at 35, having first rowed for GB in 1983, appears to have turned down the invitation.

 Water training was initially based at Henley Rowing Club with land training either in Henley/Marlow or London.
 Bill emphasised that it was essential they trained together, even off the water, to unite the group.
 It was also expected that this would enhance their mental toughness, which Larry Tracey documented that he, Bill and International Rowing Manager Brian Armstrong had, “Identified as a weakness,” the previous year.